 Pandeia Reference Data

-Information about JWST reference data and how to find the source of the reference data from the reference data files.
+Information about JWST reference data and how to find the source of the reference data from the reference data files is provided in this article.

 The JWST ETC reference data folder contains a number of types of data, including: